Walt Whitman said ‘To have great poets, there must be great audiences’. Come and join the celebration.

 This Year’s Festival Dates are 3 – 12 July 2015.

-The box office opened for Friends on 14th May and for everyone else on 16th May.
+The box office is now open Tuesday – Saturday 10am – 4pm.
 The phone number is now 01531 636232.
 If you are interested in becoming a Friend please contact Sandra our Finance Manager on the above number or email firstname.lastname@example.org .